lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 * SoD/BG2EE - Remove cut scenes that the PC shouldn't be privy to
 * SoD/BG2EE - Move dreams about Irenicus from SoD to BG2EE
 * BG2EE     - Distribute group's possessions from the beginning of BG2 to stores in Athkatla
-* BG2EE     - Move restoration of powers from Transitions to here before going live
 * ToB       - Add a "continue the adventure" ending with Bhaalspawn powers intact
 * EET       - Allow Imoen to transition to dual-class mage during her training with Duke Liia
 * EET       - Remove the recap of information the PC should know from the first BG2 dialogues